wanjun3211/SoapUI-API-project/README.md

 Four test steps:
   1. testStepProperty: varible a = 23, and b =23.
 They are both test step property.
   2. Add: this step including five assertions inside
+  3. Property Transfer(add to multiply): it is used to get the result of response from Add step, and used later for Multiply step for request
+  4.

 >> testing